-The property is surrounded primarily by row and field crops, although orchards and vineyards are rapidly becoming more prominent in the surrounding landscape (Figure 2).
+The property is surrounded primarily by a mix of orchards and row and field crops, although orchards are rapidly becoming more prominent in the surrounding landscape (Figure 2).

-The SJMSCP geographic information systems (GIS) database and the California Natural Diversity Database (CNDDB) were searched to identify records of SJMSCP-covered species within approximately 2 miles of the JWGPP.
-Valley elderberry longhorn beetle (Desmocerus californicus dimorphus) records are ubiquitous to the north and south along Middle River, along with several records of nesting Swainson's hawk (Buteo swainsonii).
-There is a single record of California Hibisucs/Rose mallow (Hibiscus lasiocarpos) within a 2-mile radius of the preserve (Figure 5).
+The SJMSCP geographic information systems (GIS) database and the California Natural Diversity Database (CNDDB) were searched to identify records of SJMSCP-covered species within approximately 2 miles of the RFPP.
+Valley elderberry longhorn beetle (Desmocerus californicus dimorphus) records are ubiquitous to the west along Middle River, along with several records of nesting Swainson's hawk (Buteo swainsonii).
+There is a total of 12 records of nesting hawks within a 2-mile radius of the property.
+Other records include California hibiscus / Rose Mallow (Hibiscus lasiocarpus, 1 records), western pond turtle (Actinemys marmorata, one record), and tricolored blackbird (Agelaius tricolor, 1 record)(Figure 5).